What it is

 Using the token in API requests

-Include your token in the Authorization header of every authenticated request:
+Include your token in the Authorization header of every request:

 Authorization: Bearer your-api-token-here